BornToBeRoot/NETworkManager/docs/Documentation/01_Application/14_WebConsole.md

 Right-click on the tab will open the context menu with the following options:

+{: .note}
+WebView2 must be installed on the local computer in order to use this feature.
+You can download the latest version of WebView2 from the [official website](https://developer.microsoft.com/de-de/microsoft-edge/webview2/){:target="\_blank"}.

 - **Reload** - Reload the website.

 ![WebConsole](14_WebConsole.png)